microsoft/dfd-sl-ado-extension/README.md

     > npx tfx-cli extension create
 4. Publish and share the extension from marketplace `https://marketplace.visualstudio.com/manage/publishers/<Your-publisher-name>`
+    - For releasing to public, use the [Microsoft Dfd Publisher](https://marketplace.visualstudio.com/manage/publishers/ms-securitydevops?noPrompt=true)
+    - For local testing, use your own publisher name
 5. From ADO organization settings/Extension - add the extension.
 More information on publishing extension can be found [here](https://learn.microsoft.com/en-us/azure/devops/extend/publish/overview?view=azure-devops).

 ## Contributing